Sparerow1/Notes-of-Building-Windows-Server-2019/step_9/README.md

     -	The iSCSI target server option will be the one that we need to install
         -	It will be found under server roles, then navigate to file and storage services, and under file and storage services, you will find file and iSCSI services.
         -	Under file and iSCSI services, you will find the iSCSI target server role as well as iSCSI initator server options
-        - Select both because if not the configuration will fail
+        - Select iSCSI target server

 2. Leave the rest as defaults and install the role